vordimous/zilla-docs/src/reference/config/overview.md

 As each incoming data stream arrives, the binding follows its configured `routes` to reach an `exit` binding, or rejects the stream if no routes are viable.
 Route matching conditions are defined in terms specific to each `binding` type.

-See each of the specific `binding` types linked below for more detailed examples.

-Behavioral type supporting either encoding and decoding for a specific protocol or translation between protocols.

 #### routes.exit
 <!-- TODO move to individual reference docs -->